fabric8io/gofabric8/README.md

 # gofabric8 installer

-gofabric8 is used to validate & deploy fabric8 components on to your Kubernetes or OpenShift environment
+gofabric8 is used to validate &amp; deploy fabric8 components on to your Kubernetes or OpenShift environment

 Find more information at http://fabric8.io.

 When deploying, by default the latest release version is used.
 In order to deploy a specific version you can use the `--version` flag as detailed below.